Need Quality Partial & Full Dentures Richmond VA Specialist?

 Usually, there is quite a change in the appearance of an edentulous person wearing a denture as opposed to not wearing one.
 Teeth play a key role in supporting the facial structure.
 A lack of teeth lets the facial structures around the lips and cheeks collapse.
 Dentures should be made to closely resemble natural teeth thus minimizing a change in facial appearance.
 In fact, dentures will improve your smile and enhance your facial features.

-Will eating be difficult?
+Will eating be difficult with new dentures?

 Eating with new dentures will take a little practice and may be uncomfortable for some wearers for a few weeks.
 To get used to the new denture, it is recommended to start with soft foods cut into small pieces.
 Chew slowly using both sides of the mouth.
 As one gets used to new dentures, other foods can be added until a normal diet is achieved.
 Caution should be taken with hot or hard foods, sharp-edged items such as shells as well as small seeds.
 Foods that are extremely sticky or hard should be avoided.
 Chewing gum is not recommended for denture wearers.

-Will dentures change a person’s speech?
+Will dentures change your speech?

 It might be difficult to pronounce certain words in the beginning.
 It might be helpful to practice by saying the difficult words out loud.
 With time and practice, one will become accustomed to speaking properly with dentures.